-MIX Industry APIs Help 3P Auto Tech Companies Scale
+MIX Industry APIs Help 3rd Party DSPs Scale

-Motive Integrator eXchange Industry APIs minimize DMS Integration effort for third parties so they can focus on delivering value in their own solutions
+Motive Integrator eXchange (MIX) uses standardized Industry APIs to minimize DMS integration efforts, so you can focus on delivering greater value to your customers.

 DMS Integration is a must for most third party auto tech companies.
 Yet building and maintaining Integrations to all the DMS necessary to reach the full market can deplete IT resources and introduce multiple points of failure – ultimately putting customer satisfaction at risk.